Kishandharan/KishanHTML/README.md

 Create a web page where it shows random jokes.
 Use the https://icanhazdadjoke.com api to fetch random jokes.
 It should display a simple box with a thick black border inside which the joke should be displayed.
 Use a font like JetBrains Mono to display everything, so that it looks clean.
 The joke displayed inside the box should be orange in color.

+# Assignment 10 - US presidents
+## 10a
+Build a web page where the images of 17 US presidents is shown.
+Show them In a tabular form.
+When we hover over any of the US president image, it should form a shadow right behind the image in a smooth way.
+Use the "transition" and the "box-shadow" CSS properties to achieve this.
+When any image is clicked, it should take it to a github page and show the image there, the challenge here is to use only js and no a tags for hyperlinks.
+Take [this page](https://kishandharan.github.io/uspresidents_a1.html) as a reference.